 Dr. Wendy L. Patrick

-Dr. Patrick received her Ph.D. from the University of Wales Trinity Saint David, and her J.D. from California Western School of Law.
-She is admitted to practice law in California, the U.S. District Court in the Southern District of California, the U.S. Court of Appeals for the Ninth Circuit, and the U.S. Supreme Court.
+Dr. Patrick received her Ph.D. from the University of Wales Trinity Saint David and her J.D. from California Western School of Law.
+She is admitted to practice law in California, the U.S. District Court in the Southern District of California, the U.S. Court of Appeals for the Ninth Circuit, and at the U.S. Supreme Court.

 Dr. Michael MacIntosh